matrup01/bac_modules/README.md

 	flight (int) ... decides which flight (assumes flights on each day are numbered 1-n) - for legal ints see lookuptable file (str) ... takes a csv-file and uses it as a lookuptable for days, heights, locs and filenames of different flights, default-"flights_lookuptable.csv" (see owncloud)

-6.3   flightsummary(day,flight,y,file,ylims)
+6.3   flightsummary(day,flight,y,file,ylims,averaged)

 	takes a day and a flightnumber and draws boxplots of the data y of every height and loc on the given flight

-	day (str) ... decides the day - legal strings: "1106","1206","1306","1406","0807","0907","1007","1107" flight (int) ... decides which flight (assumes flights on each day are numbered 1-n) - for legal ints see lookuptable y (str) ... decides which data should be shown in the boxplot - for legal strings see 1.16 file (str) ... takes a csv-file and uses it as a lookuptable for days, heights, locs and filenames of different flights, default-"flights_lookuptable.csv" (see owncloud) ylims (list of int) ... takes a list of int with two entrys and uses them as ylims for the boxplot-graph - default: [-100,300]
+	day (str) ... decides the day - legal strings: "1106","1206","1306","1406","0807","0907","1007","1107" flight (int) ... decides which flight (assumes flights on each day are numbered 1-n) - for legal ints see lookuptable y (str) ... decides which data should be shown in the boxplot - for legal strings see 1.16 file (str) ... takes a csv-file and uses it as a lookuptable for days, heights, locs and filenames of different flights, default - "flights_lookuptable.csv" (see owncloud) ylims (list of int) ... takes a list of int with two entrys and uses them as ylims for the boxplot-graph, default - [-100,300] averaged (bool) ... if True boxplots will be drawn from minutewise averaged data instead of raw data, default - False

+6.4   means(flightlist,y,outputfilename,file)

+	takes a list of linenumbers of the lookuptable and returns a list of lists in the form [[mean,rawdata],...] for each flight and saves it as /json/y/outputfilename.json

+	flightlist(list of int) ... decides which flights (linenumbers of lookuptable) should be used y (str) ... decides which data should be used - for legal strings see 1.16 outputfilename (str) ... data will be saved as outputfilename.json file (str) ... takes a csv-file and uses it as a lookuptable for flights, default - "flights_lookuptable.csv" (see owncloud)